NBreunig3/song-alyze/README.md

      (Look in code for links regarding API reference points and the spotipy API reference)

 // Section F: Future Goals
-    -Include the wordcloud API in src/wordcloud.py
-    -Include the Genius API and Dictionary API in src/lyric_analyzer.py -Possibly create a class instead of using a dictionary for each playlist, artist, song (not sure it would be beneficial) -GUI
+    -Include the Genius API and Dictionary API in src/lyric_analyzer.py -GUI

     Edit this document and add more if needed!